ashamis/ashamis.github.io/_pages/cv.md

   * Implemented the distributed logging infrastructure for extremely high volume mobile applications

-* Software Design Engineer II, Cosmos Distributed Storage, Microsoft, August 2011 - February 2014 T e Cosmos distributed storage team is responsible for developing and maintaining a store that contains over an exabyte of data.
+* Software Design Engineer II, Cosmos Distributed Storage, Microsoft, August 2011 - February 2014
+  * The Cosmos distributed storage team is responsible for developing and maintaining a store that contains over an exabyte of data.
   * Designed and built an application which stores arbitrary data on SSD using a specialized on-disk layout.
 This allows for low read/write latency and high throughput while minimizing write amplification on top of NTFS.
   * Participated in the design and development of the next generation control plane architecture for Cosmos storage
   * Implemented features to increase data throughput, reduce latencies, and increase the number of nodes in a Cosmos environment